 Our vision is to transform the concept of aging into an empowering experience for living a life of meaning…for today’s and future generations.

-Our values are rooted in the philosophy of what all religions and people have a common—a responsibility to do good and help others.
+Our values are rooted in the philosophy of what all religions and people have in common—a responsibility to do good and help others.
 We seek to provide all individuals with meaningful experiences for personal growth and self-expression; for healthy, active lifestyles; for social and recreational opportunities to build friendships.
 By helping our neighbors, we help our communities.

 At the national office, we devote our energy to providing an array of programs and services to support our local affiliates.
 These include: providing education, training, and technical assistance, coaching community leaders in establishing new centers, raising awareness of the difference the network makes in the lives of older adults and society, and numerous other activities to advance our mission.